 I also had the option of seeing the Himalayas up close through a trip to Everest base camp in a helicopter.
 I didn’t take these opportunities because it was a little bit costly, but I am sure it is an adventure of a lifetime.

 Overall, this trip helped me to know myself better.
-Meeting these wonderful people and peeking through their lifestyle is a fantastic experience.
+Meeting these wonderful people and peeking through their lifestyles is a fantastic experience.
 A warm welcome and hospitality are what you get in each place you visit.
-Similarly, the breathtaking Nature and scenery here will be on your memory for a very long time.
-The hotels I stayed were great, and they left no stone unturned in our Hospitality.
+Similarly, the breathtaking Nature and scenery here will be in your memory for a very long time.
+The hotels I stayed in were great, and they left no stone unturned in our Hospitality.
 My guides were excellent and helped me throughout the journey.
-When I searched for websites aiding me for this tour, it was like realizing an arrow in the dark.
-I am so happy that I choose Asia Experience for my journey as those guys managed everything perfectly.
+When I searched for websites aiding me with this tour, it was like releasing an arrow in the dark.
+I am so happy that I choose Asia Experiences for my journey as those guys managed everything perfectly.
 I will definitely suggest this tour for all of you to experience your life to the fullest.